Support for Kinship Families

 .Kinship care may be formal and involve a training and licensure process for the caregivers, monthly payments to help defray the costs of caring for the child, and support services.
 Kinship care also may be informal and involve only an assessment process to ensure the safety and suitability of the home along with supportive services for the child and caregivers.

-OFCA encourages the development of support services for kinship families Ohio Resources include:
+OFCA encourages and advocates for the development of support services for kinship families.

 - Cash assistance – Apply at JFS and ask for “Child Only” TANF or Ohio Works First cash assistance.
 Eligibility is based on the child’s out-of-home status, not the caregiver’s income.